mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 For repeated connections between peers, the initiator of a QUIC connection can use 0-RTT data for both QUIC streams and datagrams.
 As such packets are subject to replay attacks, applications shall carefully specify which data types and operations are allowed.
-0-RTT data may be beneficial for use with RTP over QUIC to reduce the risk of media clipping, e.g., at the beginning of a conversation.
+0-RTT data may be beneficial for use with RoQ to reduce the risk of media clipping, e.g., at the beginning of a conversation.

 This specification defines carrying RTP on top of QUIC and thus does not finally